nwmartin/detrello/README.md

 Optional Style Switches
 -----------------------

---board-tag : specify a html header tag to size the Board name header --list-tag : specify a html header tag to size the List name header(s) --bullet-list : use to output cards in a bulleted list
+--board-tag : specify a html header tag to change the size the Board name header

+--list-tag : specify a html header tag to change the size the List name header(s)

+--bullet-list : use to add bullets to card list output